masoomeshafiee/protein-bound-fraction/docs/modules.md

 | `single_cell_analysis`  | `bool`         | If `True`, calculates per-cell bound fractions.
 Default is `False`.                                                                                                                    |

 **Returns**
-- gmm: Fitted GaussianMixture object.
+- gmm: Fitted GaussianMixture object or the gmm that was loaded and used for the classification.

 - classified_df: DataFrame with assigned class, confidence, and status.